How to become a childminder

 Registration

-If you want to care for children under 8 for more than 2 hours a day, you'll need to register with one of the following:
+If you want to care for children under 8 for more than 2 hours a day, you have to register with one of the following:

 - a home-based childcare course that covers the Early Years Foundation Stage framework